ilyass-afkir/LLM-MTSC/README.md

 # LLMs for Multivariate Time Series Forecasting

-This project studies the use of LLMs for multivariate time series classification.

-The implementation uses datasets from the UEA benchmark for training and evaluation.
-The model pipeline supports LLaMA-3 models and related variants.

-The project is under development.
-Training and inference workflows are available.
+This project applies LLMs to multivariate time series classification using UEA benchmark datasets for training and evaluation, supporting LLaMA-3 models and related variants.
+The project is under development, but core training and inference workflows are implemented.

 # Usage